byte-archive/contact-manager/README.md

 # Contact List Manager

-Instructions to run the app will go here.
-# Contact List Manager

 ## 📋 Overview
 Contact List Manager is a full-stack web application that allows users to:
 - ✅ Add new contacts with a name and email